uweseimet/atari_public/README.md

 - SCTARGET - Sample code for the SCSI Driver target interface.

 - SDRVTEST - The SCSI Driver/Firmware testsuite.
-The binary is available on https://www.hddriver.net/en/scsidriver.html.
+The binaries are available on https://www.hddriver.net/en/scsidriver.html.

 - XHDI_MON - The XHDI monitor.
 The binary is available on https://www.hddriver.net/en/downloads.html.